ggtracker/sc2reader/docs/source/index.rst

 .. attribute:: pick_race

-    The race choosen at the beginning of the game.
+    The race chosen at the beginning of the game.
 This includes Random.

 .. attribute:: play_race